AshFoster/whisky-legends/README.md

       - As a registered site user I want to be able to update the email address linked to my account so that I can use a new email address with my account
       - As a registered site user I want to be able to update my password so that I can strengthen my password or use a more memorable password
       - As a registered site user I want to be able to have a personalised user profile so that I can view my personal order history and order confirmations, and save my delivery information
-      - As a registered site user I want to be able to put whiskies into a personal wishlist so that I can keep track of whiskies that I'd like to purchase in the furture
+      - As a registered site user I want to be able to put whiskies into a personal wishlist so that I can keep track of whiskies that I'd like to purchase in the future
       - As a registered site user I want to be able to remove items from personal wishlist so that I can remove items that I've now purchased or no longer wish to purchase in the future
       - As a registered site user I want to be able to write reviews of whiskies or other products so that I can share my opinion about products with other users
       - As a registered site user I want to be able to delete any product reviews I've written so that I can remove any reviews I no londer wish to share